XET-TDT

-XET-TDT is a television station in Monterrey, Nuevo León, Mexico. owned and operated by TelevisaUnivision.
+XET-TDT is a television station in Monterrey, Nuevo León, Mexico. owned and operated by Grupo Televisa.
 The station carries the Canal 5 network.

 History

 XET-TV analog channel 6 began broadcasting in 1960, as the first station of Televisión Independiente de México, founded by Bernardo Garza Sada.
 TIM, backed by Monterrey-area business interests, grew rapidly in the ensuing years, expanding to Mexico City in 1968 and merging with Telesistema Mexicano in 1972 to form Televisa.
 It remained with the Galavisión/XEQ network, formed from TIM's Mexico City station until the 2000s, when it switched to Canal 5.